SPOOKsp/notes.github.io/getting-started/about-airss.md

 layout: single
 classes: wide
 lang: en
-lang-ref: about-airss
+lang-ref: about-notes
 sidebar:
   nav: "docs"
 permalink: /
 ---

-This is a document to note something I want to note.
+This is a document for things I want to record.

 Licence and Citation
 --------------------